proxmox/proxmox-datacenter-manager/docs/sdn-integration.rst

 SDN Integration
 ---------------

-The Proxmox Datacenter allows managing SDN zones and vnets across multiple remotes and provides an overview of the current state of SDN entities.
+The Proxmox Datacenter Manager allows managing SDN zones and vnets across multiple remotes and provides an overview of the current state of SDN entities.

 .. _status_overview: